Updated on March 5, 2019

 18:30 Camps Bay to Cape Town

-Take the red or blue bus back to the nearest stop to where your staying, or to where you want to have dinner, in the city to finish off your Cape Town hop-on hop-off day tour.
+Otherwise, to head back to the city center, jump onto either the red or blue bus and ride to the nearest stop to where you’re staying or to where you want to head next to finish off your Cape Town hop-on hop-off day tour.

 Tips for the Hop On Hop Off Bus